cll008/bids-matlab-tools/README.md

 Finally, user may select an output folder for storing their EEGLAB STUDY.
 If a folder is not selected, EEGLAB will store STUDY files ''in place'' which means in the BIDS folder structure - resulting in the BIDS folder becoming non-BIDS compliant and failing to pass BIDS validation because of the additional EEGLAB files.

+# BIDS validator

+We compiled the bids-validator cli tool to provide as an EEGLAB plugin.
+The plugin is maintained at https://github.com/sccn/bids-matlab-tools/tree/validator/bids-validator

 # Version history

 v1.0 - initial version